-Published in June 2012, this 350-page electronically-delivered report comes in three parts:
+Published in June 2014, this 330-page electronically-delivered report comes in two parts:

-• A 112-page PDF file providing a global Executive Summary and Comparison Tables.
+• A PDF file providing a global Executive Summary, comparison and ranking tables.

 • An excel workbook providing data from 2010 to 2014 for 138 countries, comparison tables and ranking tables.